philippgille/hello-netcoreapp/README.md

 This repository is meant to be a starting point for any new .NET Core console application.
 You can fork it and base your project upon it.
 If you improve anything in your fork, please create a PR ☺ . [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-The basic app was created using `dotnet new console` with the .NET Core SDK 2.0.
+The basic app was created using `dotnet new console` with the .NET Core SDK 2.0 and then extended for our purposes.

 Contents
 --------